undergrad-partner-school

 Student to Faculty Ratio

-According to the most recent data, the student-faculty ratio at Seton Hall University was 14:1: that means 14 students per one teacher.
-The total number of faculty teaching at the institution is 607.
-This number included 482 male and 515 female faculty members.
+In 2025, this ratio at Seton Hall University was 14:1.
+That means that there were 14 times more students than teachers at this school.
+The total number of faculty teaching at the institution is 1,025.
+Out of that number, there were 496 men and 529 women.
 The fact that female faculty members outnumber the male ones at this school is telling of the importance gender equality has at Seton Hall University.

 Student Population Diversity Graph